telerik/winforms-docs/dropdown-listcontrol-and-checkeddropdownlist/dropdownlist/item-sizing.md

 ## ItemHeight

-By default, all items in __RadDropDownList__ have equal height, 18px.
+By default, all items in __RadDropDownList__ have equal height, *18px*.
 You can set the ListElement.__ItemHeight__  property in order to specify the desired height for all items.

->caption Fig.1 ItemHeight
+>caption Figure 1: ItemHeight

 ![dropdown-and-listcontrol-dropdownlist-item-sizing 001](images/dropdown-and-listcontrol-dropdownlist-item-sizing001.png)